-A singe household can be vulnerable for several reasons, but usually only one reason is recorded, however if a households has dependent children (under 18) then it normal to record dependent children as the priority need category, which helps to explain the high numbers.
-Most of the typically single homeless clients groups demonstrate significant rises over the last 5 years with a generally upward trend, and cases have become more complex and increasingly challenging to both prevent from being homeless and finding suitable settled accommodation that is sustainable.
+A singe household can be vulnerable for several reasons, but usually only one reason is recorded, however if a household has dependent children (under 18) then it normal to record dependent children as the priority need category, which helps to explain the high numbers.
+Most of the typically single homeless client groups demonstrate significant rises over the last 5 years with a generally upward trend, and cases have become more complex and increasingly challenging to both prevent from being homeless and also to find suitable settled accommodation that is sustainable.

-The household types of homeless applicants are illustrated below; it there is a fairly even split between households with a dependent child/pregnant member and single person households, with a small minority of households with 2 or more adults and no dependents.
+The household types of homeless applicants are illustrated below; it there is a fairly even split between households with a dependent child/pregnant member and single person households, with a small minority of households with 2 or more adults and no dependants.

-The age profile of households making homelessness applications is shown in figure 8 below, with half having a lead applicant under 35, which is expected as in general older people are more likely to be settled in their accomodation although there are far less under 35 adults in the population.
+The age profile of households making homelessness applications is shown in figure 9 below, with half having a lead applicant under 35, which is expected as in general, older people are more likely to be settled in their accommodation although there are far less under 35 adults in the population.
 Under 35 year olds if single are more likely to struggle to find new accommodation if they are not working than those over 35 due to Local Housing Allowance rules.

 When comparing the homelessness full duty decisions to national and regional averages, whilst they have been rising in Rossendale they are consistently lower.
-The trend of full duty decisions can be seen below in figure 9, rising for 4 years after declining for the first five.
-The trend for Rossendale follows that of the North West; however it is more exaggerated for the borough than for the reason, dropping much lower and rising quicker.
+The trend of full duty decisions can be seen below in figure 10, rising for 4 years after declining for the first five.
+The trend for Rossendale follows that of the North West; however it is more exaggerated for the borough than for the region, dropping much lower and rising quicker.
 Homelessness nationally doesn't follow the North West or Rossendale trend, seeing mostly small increases for 7 years from 2009 with some fluctuation.
 Homelessness rated per 1,000 households is the best indicator to compare different areas for levels of statutory homelessness, and over the last 10 years Rossendale has been at least below half the national level for 8 of them.

 An upward trend, whether following the regional increase or not is a concern.
-Apart from the number and complexity of cases contributing to the increase, there are also constraints caused by the increasing lack of affordable private sector properties to rising prices and the Local Housing Allowance rates remaining static, the reducing number of social housing lets in the borough, as well as a number of welfare reform measures since 2012 that have affected affordability across tenures.
-The increase in workload, however, can't be overlook especially demonstrated by the number of preventions later in this document, as even with increased prevention work the number of full duty decisions has increased.
+Apart from the number and complexity of cases contributing to the increase, there are also constraints caused by the increasing lack of affordable private sector properties.
+Rising house prices, and the Local Housing Allowance rates remaining static, the reducing number of social housing lets in the borough, as well as a number of welfare reform measures since 2012 that have affected affordability across tenures have all affected the increased number of full duty acceptances.
+The increase in workload, however, can't be overlooked especially demonstrated by the number of preventions later in this document, as even with increased prevention work the number of full duty decisions has increased.